 It’s a wonderful lubricant for high-speed, low-torque applications.
 It may be used in a wide range of machines, including automobiles and gardening equipment.
 It’s perfect for tightening anything delicate.

-This is why gardeners who use Craftsman torque wrench to tighten the bolts on lawnmowers find them so useful.
+This is why gardeners, like Justin Edwards from GardenProfy, who use Craftsman torque wrench to tighten the bolts on lawnmowers find them so useful.
 It’s easy to get it just right, and you don’t need to worry about over-tightening a bolt because the wrench will let you know if that happens.

 Since this particular type of tool is capable of tightening little things like spark plugs and larger things like lug nuts without exerting too much effort, it has become one of the most popular tools in garages today.